ankittiwaari/llm-playground/README.md

-# Learn LangChain: Semantic Search Example
+# Learn LangChain: Semantic Search & Chatbot Example

-This project demonstrates how to use [LangChain](https://python.langchain.com/) for semantic search on PDF documents, including document splitting and vector-based retrieval.
+This project demonstrates how to use [LangChain](https://python.langchain.com/) for semantic search on PDF documents and includes a chatbot example that answers only in a specified language, using LangGraph and Postgres for checkpointing.

 ## Features